AAGI-AUS/Repositories-Guidelines/README.md

 # Licencing

 Choosing an appropriate license for your repository is essential to clarify how others can use, modify, and distribute your work.
 All repositories should include a LICENSE file in the root directory.

+## Summary

+- Try to use a permissive license (e.g., MIT, Apache 2.0) for code and data repositories where possible.
+- GRDC needs to be consulted before any code or data is made public.
+- Leave your repository unlicenced until an appropriate discussion has been had with all parties (often including GRDC manager for the investment).
+- Data that is CC-licenced should also be uploaded to the GRDC Data Catalogue and there should be a corresponding dataset line in the IPPO.

 ## Recommended Licences